AF-GVA/ai-planet-governance/README.md

 * `Peer-reviewed` [How are Environmental NGOs Setting the Agenda on AI Governance?
 (Environmental Politics, 2026)](https://www.tandfonline.com/doi/full/10.1080/09644016.2026.2616982).
 Maps ENGO engagement with AI governance.
 First-movers are hybrid organisations combining digital and environmental interests.
 Collectively coherent but still piecemeal playbook.
 Published January 2026.
 * `Governance principles` [CARE Principles for Indigenous Data Governance](https://www.gida-global.org/care).
 Global Indigenous Data Alliance.
 The non-negotiable framework for conservation AI that touches Indigenous knowledge.
 See full entry under *Biodiversity Governance Stack.*

 ---

+## Putting It Into Practice: A Conservation AI Governance Checklist

+Ten questions to ask before deploying — or funding — a conservation AI system.
+Each maps to a section of this repository.

+1. **Governance basis.** Do we run this under an auditable AI management system? → [Implementation standards](#implementation-standards)
+2. **Footprint accounting.** Can we state the system's energy, water, and carbon cost? → [What AI Is Actually Costing the Planet](#what-ai-is-actually-costing-the-planet)
+3. **Net-positive test.** Does the environmental benefit demonstrably exceed that footprint? → [Net positive frameworks](#net-positive-frameworks)
+4. **Vendor transparency.** Have we required suppliers to disclose their models' footprint? → [Core accountability frameworks](#core-accountability-frameworks)
+5. **Bias.** Have we tested for species, geographic, and taxonomic bias in the training data? → [Implementation standards](#implementation-standards) (ISO/IEC 24027)
+6. **Privacy and surveillance.** Could this expose threatened-species locations or surveil communities without consent? → [Failure modes relevant to conservation AI](#failure-modes-relevant-to-conservation-ai)
+7. **Explainability.** Can the outputs be interrogated before they inform policy or finance? → [Failure modes relevant to conservation AI](#failure-modes-relevant-to-conservation-ai)
+8. **Data sovereignty.** Does any input draw on Indigenous or community knowledge, or on digital sequence information? → [The Nature and Climate Governance Stack](#the-nature-and-climate-governance-stack) (CARE Principles; the Cali Fund)
+9. **Human oversight.** Is a named, qualified person accountable for every consequential output? → [What Conservation Has Said About AI](#what-conservation-has-said-about-ai) (TNC position)
+10. **Regulatory horizon.** Are we tracking the rules that will bind us — the EU AI Act, the GBF, summit declarations? → [The AI Governance Stack](#the-ai-governance-stack)

+*A starting framework for responsible deployment, not legal or compliance advice.*

+---